jaeg/hats-worker/README.md

 - request.Body
   - returns string
 - request.GetHeader(key)
-  - Used when a wart is in endpoint mode.
+  - Used when a worker is in endpoint mode.
 Gets value from header.
   - returns value.

 #### SQL